jbholm/IGS_dada2_pipeline/README.md

 # License

 The contents of `taxonomy/` are derived from the Silva database, and reformatted for DADA2 by Benjamin Callahan.
-They are available under the Silva dual-licensing model for academia and commercial users: https://www.arb-silva.de/silva-license-information/
+They are available under the Silva dual-licensing model for academic and commercial users: https://www.arb-silva.de/silva-license-information/

 All other files in this respository are available under [GPLv3](https://github.com/jbholm/IGS_dada2_pipeline/blob/master/LICENSE).